M

 While it’s always best to book in advance—especially during the busy spring and autumn seasons—to secure your preferred travel dates and flight schedules, last-minute bookings remain possible.
 We recommend being flexible with your travel plans to accommodate any availability constraints.
 Our team is experienced in handling urgent arrangements, so you can still enjoy this incredible trek without long delays.

-To ensure you are fully prepared for the Gokyo Valley Trek, Female Guide Holiday offers an online pre-trek briefing before your arrival in Nepal.
+To ensure you are fully prepared for the Gokyo Valley Trek, Alpine Club of Himalaya offers an online pre-trek briefing before your arrival in Nepal.
 This detailed session covers everything you need to know: itinerary highlights, packing recommendations, altitude sickness prevention, safety protocols, weather conditions, and gear advice tailored to your fitness level and trekking experience.

 The briefing also provides a chance to ask any questions and clarify doubts about the trek, permits, and travel arrangements.
 This preparation helps you feel confident and ready to begin your adventure stress-free, making the most of your time in the Himalayas.